ae-dschorsaanjo/picilang/picilang.md

 ### Precise numbers <a id="ps" href="#ps">&#5130;</a> <a href="#top">&#5123;</a>

-Precise numbers can be used as modifiers in noun phrases (as long as they are integers) or, alternatively, you can form a phrase meaning "X number of units of noun", "Y fractions of noun" or "X number and Y fractions of noun" using the nouns `noj` and `ta` to express units (whole numbers) and fractions respectively, `pi` to express "number of" and `ko` between the units and fractions.
+Precise numbers can be used as modifiers in noun phrases (as long as they are integers) or, alternatively, you can form a phrase meaning "X number of units of noun", "Y fractions of noun" or "X number and Y fractions of noun" using the nouns `noj` and `ta` to express units (whole numbers) and fractions respectively, `pi` to express "over" and `ko` between the units and fractions.
 This latter form is called _long number expression_.
 If you only need to express a number, you can use `ta` in addition to the nouns listed under _general numbers_.

 Even though technically all numbers are compound words consisting multiple modifiers, the actual digits are treated and written as a simple modifier.